Key Takeaways

 • It serves as a motivational tool to put in more work.

 The last option on the list is retaking classes with low grades.
 Many schools allow students to repeat classes in which they failed or had a low grade.
-Depending on the college’s policies, you may be able to replace the low grade with a higher one, increasing the GPA.
+Depending on the college’s policies, you may be able to replace the low grade with a higher one, increasing the chance of a good GPA.

 This step comes with a downside.
 Retaking that class should be reconsidered if you think the subject will not be helpful in the future.
 Sometimes retaking the course can also delay graduation, especially if you feel you can’t master the subject.
 So, think carefully about whether it is worth it or not.